cuioss/cui-jsf-components/maintenance/task1-unit-tests.md

 This section outlines the systematic approach for implementing Task 1.
 Follow this structured process to ensure consistent and thorough updates to all test classes.

+### 0. Prerequisites

+Before starting the refactoring of JUnit tests, you must first migrate the cui-jsf-test-basic tests according to the [migration guide](cui-jsf-test-basic/migration.adoc).
+This migration involves:

+- Moving from the legacy `JsfEnvironmentConsumer` approach to the new parameter resolution approach
+- Updating test classes that implement `JsfEnvironmentConsumer` or extend `JsfEnabledTestEnvironment`
+- Replacing configurator interfaces with parameter resolution
+- Updating navigation assertions to use the new `NavigationAsserts` parameter

+This prerequisite step is essential as it ensures all JSF tests use the modern JUnit 5 parameter resolution capabilities, making them more concise, readable, and maintainable before proceeding with other test refactoring tasks.

 ### 1. Analysis Phase

 - Review current state of the module's tests